squid-cache/squid-cache.github.io/MergeProcedure.rst

 The [[WhoWeAre|core developers]] mentioned above are experienced developers with serious long-term dedication and contribution to the Squid Project as a whole and Squid code in particular.
 They are usually active on squid-dev and often review submissions.
 Core folks have collective responsibility for the Squid Project and may use their super powers to resolve conflicts or prevent disasters.

 == Automation ==

-/!\ This section documents the ''expected'' automation of master commits.
-Automated commits have not been enabled yet.

 The "trusted master" principle enforced by merge automation states that the master branch automatically gets all ''trusted'' code changes and nothing else.
 In this context, an trusted code change is, by definition, a non-empty sequence of git commits that satisfies the following requirements: